ROCm/hipfort/docs/index.rst

 ********************************************************************

 hipFORT is a Fortran interface library for accessing GPU kernels.
-It exposes the HIP API and ROCm and NVIDIA accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.
+It exposes the HIP API and ROCm accelerated libraries in Fortran with an open and portable set of standard Fortran module interfaces.

 The hipFORT public repository is located at `<https://github.com/ROCm/hipFORT>`_.